jagprog5/dev-guide/README.md

 arbitrary mapping which needs to be memorized between the name and the thing being named.

+Code words are used in settings where the layman shouldn't be informed.
+Like "code black" in a hospital is said to deliberately obfuscate and prevent panic.
+That's not applicable to communication in engineering.

+Similarly, although acronyms do have a use, they are a form of obfuscation which should be avoided.

-Sometimes that doesn't work because there isn't a clearly identifiable division between the things.
-For example, if naming operating system versions, the difference between them can be considered an arbitrary collection of unrelated things which can't easily be named.
-In this case consider following [Ubuntu's Naming Convention](https://en.wikipedia.org/wiki/Ubuntu_version_history#Naming_convention) (code names).
+Sometimes there isn't an obvious name to choose.
+For example, if naming operating system versions, the difference between them can be considered an arbitrary collection of unrelated things which can't be named easily.
+In this case consider following [Ubuntu's Naming Convention](https://en.wikipedia.org/wiki/Ubuntu_version_history#Naming_convention) (alphabetical code names).

 # Ownership